Skip to content

 then clone

-Silently clones the item into the logs table.
-Use "/protect logs" to view it.
+Silently clone the item into the logs table.
+View with /protect logs.

 Example: